Published on: 4th September 2025

 A service of reflection at Manchester Cathedral for those affected by suicide, from 2-3.30pm.

-World Suicide Prevention Day virtual event, Wednesday 10 September
+Virtual World Suicide Prevention Day event, Wednesday 10 September

 Join online between 10am and 12pm, for more information on suicide awareness, media reporting, healing through writing and film, and The Great Man Challenge.